RhymeLost/AnalyticProjects/README.md

 This folder can be used as my portfolio.
 "Edu" contains non-work practice.
-"Working examples" - excerpts from their places of work.
+"Working examples" - excerpts from places of work.